U.S. says WikiLeaks soldier driven by 'arrogance'

 The first witness in the case was Sergeant First Class Thomas Smith, a military investigator.
 He seized Manning's computers, disks and other equipment at the Iraq base east of Baghdad, which he described as being "in the middle of nowhere."

-Under defence questioning, Specialist Eric Baker, Manning's roommate in Iraq, described him as loner who spent most of his time on a computer.
+Under defense questioning, Specialist Eric Baker, Manning's roommate in Iraq, described him as loner who spent most of his time on a computer.

 JUDGE TO CLOSE PARTS OF TRIAL